Jon Mann's Photo

 POLITICS and PHILOSOPHY

-Neo-Marxist Revisionist (Marxism for the 21st century) utopian eco-socialist secular humanist devout atheist.
+Neo-Marxist Revisionist (Marxism for the 21st century) utopian, eco-socialist, secular humanist.

-I was an Army brat and grew up in Japan during the occupation and on various Army bases in Oregon Texas, Hawaii and Washington State.
+I was an Army brat and grew up on various Army bases in Japan, Oregon, Texas, Hawaii and Washington State.
+Traveling is in my blood.

-Avid science fiction fan, world traveler, political radical and futurist thinker, waiting for the post human, technological singularity...
+I'm a political radical, science fiction fan and futurist thinker, waiting for the post human, technological singularity, if I live long enough...

-As a teenager I was a paperboy, mowed lawns, shoveled and had chores at home.
-I played alto sax in The Swingteens.
+As a teenager I was a news paperboy, mowed lawns, shoveled snow, and had chores at home.
+I played woodwinds in The Swingteens during high school.
+I served in Vietnam, and have worked as a teacher, parole agent, and campaigned for local political office.

 Why I’m on Couchsurfing

-It was a golden age from the 60s to the 80s.
-I met many kindred souls who would flash the peace sign when they saw my long hair and would offer me a place to "crash".
+The 60s to the 80s were a golden age.
+I met many kindred souls who would flash the peace sign when they saw my long hair and offer me a place to "crash".
 It was the Brotherhood of the Road.

-Couch surfing is a way for me to pay it forward and I give priority to anyone who has, or will host me.
+Couch surfing is a way for me to pay it forward.
+I give priority to anyone who has, or will host me.

 I also have 40 acres of rugged land in Shasta County near French Gulch and Whiskeytown, not far from Sutter's Mill where gold was first discovered in California.
 My Green Party Eco-warrior friends are reconnoitering the property to design an intentional community, living off the grid with earth sheltered housing.
-Anyone interested can contact me to camp on my property.
+Anyone interested can contact me to camp on my property as long as they wish.
+It's difficult to access.

 COUCH SURFING EXPERIENCE